The SuperActivator Mechanism: Transformers Concentrate Reliable Concept Signals in the Tail: The Mechanism Amplifies High-Activation Tails That Cut Through the Noise

 Concept vectors promise interpretability but they often deliver noisy activations that are difficult to extract meaningful insights from.
-It is well-documented that concept vectors can encode spurious correlations and blur important context-specific distinctions~\citep{abid2022meaningfullydebuggingmodelmistakes, zhou2021frequencybaseddistortionscontextualizedword}.
-Other studies highlight issues of entanglement, where related features co-activate, and polysemanticity, where a single vector represents multiple unrelated concepts~\citep{goh2021multimodal, olah2020zoom, bricken2023monosemanticity}.
+Prior works show that concept representations can encode spurious correlations and blur important context-specific distinctions~\citep{Abid2021MeaningfullyDM, Zhou2021FrequencybasedDI}.
+Other studies highlight issues of entanglement, where related features co-activate, and polysemanticity, where a single vector represents multiple unrelated concepts~\citep{goh2021multimodal, Olah2020ZoomIA, bricken2023monosemanticity}.

-To study these limitations empirically, we focus our analysis on concept activations and their separability.
-In doing so, we identify a key challenge: many tokens labeled as concept-positive have activation scores that are not meaningfully different from those of concept-negative tokens.
-Figure~\ref{fig:noisy-acts} illustrates this problem: while a subset of in-concept tokens exhibit strong activations aligned with the concept \textit{Joy}, a substantial portion fall well within the range of out-of-concept activations, both within the given text sample and across the broader distribution $D_c^{\text{out}}$.
+To study these limitations empirically, we analyze the separability of concept activations.
+In doing so, we identify a key challenge: many tokens labeled as in-concept exhibit activation scores that are not meaningfully different from out-of-concept tokens.
+Figure~\ref{fig:noisy-acts} illustrates this problem: while a subset of in-concept tokens exhibit strong activations aligned with the concept \textit{Joy}, a substantial portion fall well within the range of out-of-concept activations, both within the given text sample and across the dataset of samples.
 Consequently, no single threshold can partition the labeled \textit{Joy} tokens from the other tokens.